URL Handles and Collection SEO

 How much impact does the URL/handle have on your rankings?

 A small amount.
 Not a lot.
+Some.
+Mostly a little.
+Consider this mainly a user experience thing.

 Good URLs are short